-41. Take the halyard from the exit on the front of the mast, under the chute throat and through the block attached to the
+41. Take the halyard from the block exit on the front of the mast, under the chute throat and through the block attached to the pole "puller"

-43. Preferably over the downhaul line (pink) and under the vang line (purple)
+43. Preferably over the first part of downhaul line (pink) and under the vang line (purple) and second part of downhaul